CLARIAH/shebanqx/USAGE.md

 There are two serving modes

 * `production` (apache);
-* `develop` (web2py devserver).
+* `develop` (Web2py development server).

 Note that the source container is mounted in at `/app`.

 We run several scripts:

 1.  `install.sh` : installs missing bits on `/app/run`;
-1.  `load.sh` : Loads missing databases in the shebanqdb container;
+1.  `load.sh` : Loads missing databases in the `shebanqdb` container;
 1.  `run.sh` : starts the serving process in the background.

-We catch the pid of the serving process and wait for it to be interrupted by Ctrl+C, on which the process will get terminated.
+We catch the PID of the serving process and wait for it to be interrupted by Ctrl+C, on which the process will get terminated.
 This approach will prevent docker compose to wait 10 seconds before killing the process.